input-output-hk/marlowe-cardano/doc/reference/glossary.rst

       asset types natively.

     off-chain code
-      The part of a contract application’s code which runs off the chain, usually as a contract application.
+      The part of a contract application's code which runs off the chain, usually as a contract application.

     on-chain code
-      The part of a contract application’s code which runs on the chain (i.e. as scripts).
+      The part of a contract application's code which runs on the chain (i.e. as scripts).

     PAB client API